 The camp regularly has athletes with experience, or who are new to the sport.
 In addition, many multi-sport athletes also attend the camp.

 “We always ensure all athletes are grouped in appropriate skill levels to promote maximum success and enjoyment,” Stevens said.

 All sessions will focus on technical skill development, game play knowledge, tons of touches with the ball, and of course fun.
 The elite session will have a strong focus on position specific play, core and strength training, and game strategy components.

-In addition to the indoor game, athletes will also have the opportunity to learn and play outdoor volleyball on the grass.
-Playing indoor and outdoor assists the skills, knowledge, and confidence of the game.
+In addition to the indoor game, athletes will also have the opportunity to learn and play outdoor volleyball on grass.
+Playing indoor and outdoor assists the skills, knowledge and confidence of the game.

 Stevens has five years of university playing experience, and spent five years coaching Team BC.
 He was assistant coach at Camosun College, and has spent many years coaching club and high school, and individual athlete training/development.

 There will be a strong collection of Valley-raised coaches facilitating the camp.
 Current and former university athletes will provide expertise and enthusiasm.
 Equally important, all coaches have many years of camp and team coaching experience, which is vital in ensuring all athletes obtain the best possible experiences.

 “Each coach at the camp loves working with young athletes,” Stevens said.
 “They all really enjoy coaching, and sharing their talents and knowledge with the campers.”